bablokb/apiinst/doc/apiinst.md

 Prerequisites
 -------------

-Apiinst is a shell script.
+`apiinst` is a shell script.
 It uses various tools to execute it's tasks.
 Specfically, you need:

   - fdisk